syndesisio/syndesis-quickstarts/kafka-2-db/README.md

 ## Getting Started

+First make sure you have a running Kafka broker and you created a Kafka Connection (see the introduction above).
 In the Syndesis UI navigate to `Integrations` and click on the `Import` button in the right top corner.
 Now you can select the [Kafka2Db-export.zip](Kafka2Db-export.zip?raw=true) file and start the import.
 Alternatively you can start with a create a new integration, and select the kafka message broker as it's start connection.

 Select the `my-topic` topic, click 'next', select JSON Instance and add an example JSON message such as: